What Real Life Community Church Believes

 What We Believe About Jesus

 We believe that Jesus Christ is fully God and fully human, having been conceived by the Holy Spirit and born of a virgin.
 He lived a life of perfect obedience to the Father and voluntarily atoned for the sins of all humanity by dying on the cross as their substitute, thus satisfying divine justice and accomplishing salvation for all who trust in Him alone.
 He rose bodily from the grave, was seen by many and ascended into heaven where he intercedes for his people and rules as Lord of all creation.
-Jesus will come again to earth, personally and visibly, to fulfill history and the eternal plan of God.
+Jesus will come again to earth, personally, visibly, in glory and unexpectedly, to fulfill history and the eternal plan of God.

 Isaiah 9:6; Isaiah 53; Matthew 1:22-23; John 1:5; Acts 1:3; 1:9-11; 4:10-12; Luke 24:36-48; Romans 1:3-4; 1 Corinthians 15:3-8; Philippians 2:5-11; Colossians 1:13-20; Titus 2:13-14; Hebrews 4;14-15; Revelation 22:20